ezcatdb/clinicalcorpus-guidelines/_entity/Disorder.md

-'Symptom', which can be a group in phenotype, will be annotated in this category.
+Symptoms, which can be a group in phenotype, will be annotated in this category.
 The following words/phrases should be annotated as 'Disorder'.

 - breathing disorder